Well, of course after I did the project framing some of Gramma Honey’s cherished family recipes, I *had* to make Av some of her Melt-A-Ways.

 1 stick butter, softened

 1 c. flour

 chocolate chips, pecans if you like, you could even use M&Ms or some other candy

 Simply mix together the softened stick of butter, brown sugar, and flour – that’s it!

 Next is the part where you wonder if this is really going to work right.
 You spread it on a 13″x9″ baking pan with sides, which has been lined with parchment paper.
 Take a spoon and spread the dough out on the paper.
 It isn’t too easy to do because the dough isn’t very loose and will stick to the back of the spoon – but the nice thing is that you don’t have to be perfect about it, and it doesn’t have to look great – you just want it to get a good start on spreading out all over that baking pan:

-It’s really rich and buttery but it will keep for at least two or three days on a plate covered with foil – and it stays nice and moist too!
+It’s really rich and buttery, will keep for at least two or three days on a plate covered with foil – and it stays nice and moist too!
 Yum!